Table Of Contents

 How Many Public EV Charging Stations Are in Montana?

-As of July 2025, Montana has over 140 public charging stations including 91 Level 2 and 50 DC Fast stations.
-There are 444 public EV charging ports, 20 Tesla Supercharger stations and 152 Tesla Supercharger ports in Montana.
+As of October 2025, Montana has more than 140 public EV charging stations including nearly 100 Level 2 and 53 DC fast stations.
+There are 20 Tesla Supercharger stations and 152 Tesla Supercharger ports in Montana.

 How Much Do Public EV Charging Stations Cost in Montana?